Agent Integration Guide¶

 if data.get("status") == "success":

-return data["artifacts"]
+return data["result"]

 # Async: poll for completion